Ottos, St. John's: Otto's Estate

 The capitulation paper that ended the French and British conflict, as well as letters that were exchanged between the two after the war, bear Colonel Sebastiaen's prominent signature, who is of Dutch descent.
 He immigrated to Antigua from Holland at the beginning of the island's colonization.
-He passed away in London in 1704, and his will, dated 17 June 1701 (proved by the executors on 26 October 1704 and recorded in Antigua on 17 June 1705), bequeathed "to my nephew, Bastiaen Otto Baijer, the eldest son of my nephew John Otto Baijer, a moiety of my plantation of 588 acres in St. John's Division."
+He died in London in 1704, and his will, dated 17 June 1701 (proved by the executors on 26 October 1704 and recorded in Antigua on 17 June 1705), bequeathed "to my nephew, Bastiaen Otto Baijer, the eldest son of my nephew John Otto Baijer, a moiety of my plantation of 588 acres in St. John's Division."
 Also, his will stipulated that his remains should be buried in the Dutch church's crypt in Austin Friars.
-Many of his offspring passed away peacefully and bequeathed their inheritance to the person who took his name.
+Many of his offspring died and bequeathed their inheritance to the person who took his name.
 They often spent a year or two living on the island.
 Letters written by Johann Otto Baijer, the estate manager and agent for William Crosbie, are included in the William Crosbie Estate Records (#2).
-(1792-1816).
+(1792–1816).

 Otto's Bluff was located on the hill known as Michael's Hill, south of St. John's, where the Mt.
 St. John Hospital is now, and it was above Garling's territory.
 It had a view of Country Pond.

 On the estate hill where the Antigua and Barbuda Archives are now situated, a place of worship called the Scotch Kirk was first constructed.
 It was never regarded as a very spectacular structure from an architectural standpoint.

 Due to what appears to have been the lack of interest in the Presbyterian religion at the time, the church was destroyed in the middle of the 1800s and was never rebuilt.
 The bell was handed to the Anglican Church and is probably still there.
 The tower's North tower is home to the carillon, a collection of 13 antique bells that includes one from the Golden Grove estate (#23).
 The clock strikes the hour with the help of one huge bell.
 Given by W. H. Thompson and A. Coltart to the Presbyterian Church in Antigua, Thomas Mears the Founder, London 1842, is written on it.
 The bell has a base diameter of 40 inches and is around 30 inches high without the bracket on top.
 It is bronze die-cast.
 Two bells, one for weddings and one for funerals, are located in the south tower.